hertze/Halation/README.md

 2. If you want to change the color values, darker colors results in a weaker effekt and brighter colors in a stronger effect.
 If you set the red, green and blue color to the same value you get a grayscale color, useful for monochrome halation.

 3. If you don't want any global halation, set #5, #12, #13 and #14 above to `0`.

+4. Setting #1 and #2 to `auto` means the script will determine the brightest level in your image and calculate where to place local and global halation from there.